thoomkuzhymatthew/EC1B1_group28/README.md

 # EC1B1 Coursework group 21

-This repository contains the documented coursework for our coursework for EC1B1
+This repository contains the documentation for our coursework for EC1B1